FlowFuse/flowfuse/docs/install/docker/README.md

 For more information, follow [this guide](../first-run.md).

+Once you have finished setting up the admin user there are some Docker specific items to consider.
 #### Using FlowForge File Storage

 FlowForge projects when running in Docker do not have direct